gagandeepahuja09/go-practice/go-cloud-native/notes/9_why_resiliency_matters.md

     * Fault components can be *reaped(cut)* or *intentionally allowed to fail* to benefit the health of the larger system.

 **Cascading failure**
+* One part of a system experiences a local failure - a reduction in capacity, an increase in latency, etc.
+* This causes the other components to attempt to compensate for the failed component in a way that exacarbates the problem, eventually leading to the failure of the entire system.

+* The classis cause of cascading failures is **overload**.
+    * Occurs when one or more node in a set fails, causing the load to be catastrophically redistributed to its survivors.
+    * The increase in load overloads the remaining nodes, causing them to fail from resource exhaustion, taking the entire system down.
+    * It can becomes difficult to scale our way out of the problem.
+New nodes can be overloaded as quickly as they come online, often contributing the feedback to the system down in the first place.
+    * Sometimes the only fix is to take your entire service down - by explicitly blocking the problematic traffic and then slowly reintroduce load.

+**Preventing Overload**